Report a street light fault

 Where required we will not only be replacing the lighting unit but the column itself.
 We are not planning to move any columns.
 To keep disruption to a minimum, we will fill holes and remove barriers by the end of each day.

-Each column replacement may take between 4-5 hours to remove the old column, install the new and get it connected.
+Each replacement may take between 4-5 hours to remove the old column, install the new one, and get it connected.

 We will ensure any changes are updated here so you are clear on what is happening.
 We have contacted your local councillors to ensure they are clear about our plans ahead of the programme being developed.